xalicex/chntpw/README.md

+# Warning

+⚠️**This is not the official repository of the tool and I'm not linked and didn't contribute in any way to this tool.
+The purpose of this repository is ONLY to ARCHIVE it on github**⚠️

+The official website (if still online when you read this) is here -> http://pogostick.net/~pnh/ntpasswd/

+Except the warning you just read, all the data on this repository comes from the source code zip from the official website downloaded here -> http://pogostick.net/~pnh/ntpasswd/chntpw-source-140201.zip

+# README

-The Offline Windows Password Editor
+*The Offline Windows Password Editor © 1997-2014 Petter Nordahl-Hagen*

-(c) 1997-2014 Petter Nordahl-Hagen

-This is free software, licensed under the following:
+This is a free software.

+Licensed under GNU Lesser Public License (See LGPL.txt):
-"ntreg" (the registry library) and
+- "ntreg" (the registry library) and
-"libsam" (SAM manipulation library, user, groups etc) is licensed under the GNU Lesser Public License.
-See LGPL.txt.
+- "libsam" (SAM manipulation library, user, groups etc)

+Licensed under the GNU General Public License (see GPL.txt:
-"chntpw" (the password reset / registry editor frontend) "reged" (registry editor, export and import tool) "sampasswd" (password reset command line program) "samusrgrp" (user and group command line program) is licensed under the GNU General Public License, see GPL.txt.
+- "chntpw" (the password reset / registry editor frontend)
+- "reged" (registry editor, export and import tool)
+- "sampasswd" (password reset command line program)
+- "samusrgrp" (user and group command line program)

 For manual to the different commands, see MANUAL.txt